MLH/GitHub-Education-Hackathon-Grant-Fund-2023/Hackathons_2022/PittChallenge-2022.md

 ## What’s Next?
-We are going to follow up with our hackers to get their feedback on our event to see what worked or didn't worked.
+We're going to follow up with our hackers to get their feedback on our event to see what worked or didn't worked.
 Overall, we felt the hackathon was a success.
-With 90 registrants, we were surprised to see a low attrition of 29 teams formed and still 24 teams submitting a project for the hackathon.
+With 90 registrants, we were surprised to see 29 teams formed and a low attrition rate, with 24 teams submitting a project for the hackathon.
 We also liked the spread of projects covering various tracks, with the Patient Engagement track being a runaway hit with our teams this year.
+The dates for next year's hackathon haven't been decided yet.
-Our Instagram handle is "pitt_challenge" (link: https://www.instagram.com/pitt_challenge/)
+Our Instagram handle is "pitt_challenge" (https://www.instagram.com/pitt_challenge/).
 - Include a high-level wrap-up summary <br>
 - What are the dates for your future hackathon? <br>
 - Twitter & Instagram handles (if applicable)